KainNhantumbo/maron-themes/README.md

 You can override the **Maron Themes** and schemes colors by adding theme-specific settings to your configuration.
 For advanced customisation please check the relative section on the [VS Code documentation](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme).

-Recommended settings that I use for a better experience:
+Recommended settings I use for better experience:

 ```json
 {